There are 2 types of lenses prescribed for correcting or improving vision. These include:

 The lens power of eyeglasses is measured in diopters.
-This measurement reflects the amount of power necessary to focus images directly onto the retina.
+This measurement reflects the amount of power needed to focus images directly onto the retina.
 When looking at an eyeglass prescription, you will see the following abbreviations:

-O.D.
-Oculus dextrous simply refers to the right eye (sometimes the abbreviation RE is used).
+OD (Oculus dexterous).This means the right eye (sometimes the abbreviation RE is used).

-O.S.
-Oculus sinister refers to the left eye (sometimes the abbreviation LE is used).
+OS(Oculus sinister).
+This means the left eye (sometimes the abbreviation LE is used).

 Sphere.
 This number measurement reflects how much nearsightedness or farsightedness.